 5. Explore the historic downtown at night

 This town really comes alive at night.
 The streets fill up with food stalls, plastic chairs and hungry travelers.
 Sit by the Thu Bồn River and watch as people stroll by.
 Be stunned by the beauty of the four-century old Japanese covered bridge.
-Interact with other travelers and locals, and take in the sights, sounds and smells of this historic city.
+Interact with other travelers and locals, and take in the sights, sounds and smells of this historic city of Hoi An.

 6. Head across the river to the cheap bars and nightclubs

 There are a plethora of small bars just over the bridge and you’ll be surprised by their names.
 Pop in a grab a drink at Tiger Tiger Bar or Mr. Bean Bar or even perfectly named Backpackers Bar.
-They all seem to have the same happy hour deals so it just depends on what’s your fancy.
+All the bars in Hoi An seem to have the same happy hour deals so it just depends on what’s your fancy.

 7. My Son Ruins

 Rent a motorbike and get out of town.
 A trip to My Son ruins is a good way to spend part of a day outside of the town of Hoi An if you have the time (we wouldn’t recommend going out of your way for it though).

 If you’ve been to the Temples of Angkor in Cambodia you’ll likely be disappointed, but since we hadn’t been yet it was interesting to see and stop in a nearby village for lunch.

 One of our favorite things to do while traveling is to take cooking classes.
 Perhaps one of the best cooking classes we’ve participated in (it’s hard to choose just one!) was in Hoi An.

 We highly recommend the cooking class at Green Bamboo Cooking School, which includes a market tour, TONS of food and some special gifts!
 There were 14 of us and we made 14 different courses for everyone to share family-style.
 If you are interested in this class, be sure to book early because she fills up fast.